jxjrework/adversarial-dev-factory/README.md

 ## How to run attacks against defenses

-Script `run_attacks_and_defenses.py` runs all attacks against all defenses and computes scores of each attack and each defense
+Script `run_attacks_and_defenses.py` runs all attacks against all defenses **in Docker** and computes scores of each attack and each defense.
+You can run `run_attacks_and_defenses_local.py` to run them locally.

-You can run it in a following way:
+You can also run it in a following way:

 ```bash
 python run_attacks_and_defenses.py \